browserengineering/book/book/invalidation.md

 next: skipped
 ...

-So far, we've focused on improving animation performance by improving our browser's graphics subsystem.
-But that hasn't helped layout-inducing animations, since those typically spend most of their time in layout, not graphics.
-Yet just like compositing enabled smooth animations by avoiding redundant raster work, we can avoid redundant layout work using a technique called invalidation.
+So far, we've worked on animation performance by improving our browser's graphics subsystem.
+But that hasn't helped animations and interactions that affect layout, like user- or JavaScript-driven edits.
+Luckily, Yet like compositing enabled smooth animations by avoiding redundant raster work, we can avoid redundant layout work using a technique called invalidation.

 Editing Content
 ===============

-In [Chapter 13](animations.md), we used compositing to enable smooth animation of CSS properties like `transform` or `opacity`.
-Some CSS properties, however, can't be smoothly animated in this way, because as they change they not only modify the _display list_ but also the _layout tree_.
-This was a good reason to avoid animating _layout-inducing_ properties like `width`.
-However, while _animating_ these properties is a bad practice, many other _interactions_ unavoidably affect the layout tree, and yet we want them to be as smooth and low-latency as possible.
+In [Chapter 13](animations.md), we used compositing smoothly animate CSS properties like `transform` or `opacity`.
+However, other CSS properties like `width` can't be animated in this way.
+That's because these _layout-inducing_ animations change not only the _display list_ but also the _layout tree_.
+Layout-inducing animations are a bad practice for this reason.
+Unfortunately, plenty of other interactions affect the layout tree and yet need to be as smooth as possible.

 One good example is editing text.
-Most people type at a rate of several characters per second, and even a delay of a few frames is very distracting.
-Yet editing text changes the document, and therefore requires constructing a new layout tree that reflects the new text.
+People type pretty quickly, so even a few frames' delay is very distracting.
+But editing changes the HTML tree and therefore requires a new layout tree that reflects the new text.
+But on large pages (like this one) constructing the layout tree can take quite a while.
+Try, for example, typing into this input box from our toy browser:
-And, in fact, if you open up a large web page (like this one) and type into an input box on it (like the one below) in our toy browser, you'll see that it is quite laggy indeed:

 <input style="width:100%"/>

-Now, in the case of typing into an `input` element, our browser rebuilds the layout tree, but in fact the layout tree looks the same each time---the text inside an `input` element doesn't get its own layout object.
-So that situation is easy to optimize.
-But browsers support other forms of text editing which do affect the layout tree.
-For example, in a real browser you can give any element the `contenteditable` attribute to make it editable.
-Once you do so, the user can click on the element to add or modify rich, formatted text in
-it:
+Typing into an `input` element could be special-cased,[^no-resize] but there are other text editing APIs.
+For example, the `contenteditable` attribute makes any element editable:

+[^no-resize]: For example, the `input` element doesn't change size as
+    you type, and the text in the `input` element doesn't get its own layout object.

 ::: {.example contenteditable=true}
 Click on this <i>formatted</i> <b>text</b> to edit it.